NewPath-Consulting/wap-addon-wa-iframe/dev-guide.md

 * Watch and build project files (development mode): **`npm run start`**
 * Build project files (production mode): **`npm run build`**

+## How the plugin works
+### Activation
+When the plugin is first activated, it will immediately check if WAP is installed, since the plugin functionality depends on WAP.
+If it is not installed, the plugin will not activate and display an admin notice informing the user WAP must be installed and active for the plugin to work.

+It will then use the WAP `Addon` class to check if there's a valid license for this block.
+If there is, the plugin will register the Gutenberg block using the block metadata located in `block.json`.
+If there is not a valid license, the block will **not** activate and instead display an admin notice informing the user to input a valid license in the WAP settings.

+The iFrame plugin data also gets added to WAP's internal data structure through the `Addon` class.

+### Deactivation
+When the plugin is deactivated, its data will be removed from the internal data structure WAP uses to keep track of NewPath plugins.

 ## How the block works
 Before contributing to this project, reading the WordPress Gutenberg Block documentation is highly recommended.